 St. Matthias Cathedral crowns the hilltop, with busy white marble Gothic spires and multicolored pointed slate roof, similar to Burgundian roofs.
 We went inside later that evening, noting its painted walls, sometimes with gold leaf, and beautiful stained glass.
 We had dinner at Rivalda, where we’d been intrigued by a jazz saxophone wailing.
 Since it was so warm and close, the waiters urged us to eschew the elegant dining room and eat outdoors in the square, close to the buried Carmelite monks that once prayed there.
 The saxophonist played all night, and we left with a CD.
 He came only to our table—could it be because I clapped so often?
 Dinner was great.
 Mike had sautéed goose liver.

 All around the area, tourists flocked, despite the fact that tourism is down here, as everywhere.
 We wandered along the narrow streets, ice cream stores, and pretty shops.
 Many sell Herend porcelain, beautifully hand painted and expensive, and others sell embroidered tablecloths and napkin sets, often made in Romania.
 A nine-foot hand embroidered cotton cloth is about $120, but the currency is in florints.
 (A thousand is four US dollars.)
 There are Russian matryoshka dolls that fit inside one another, dolls dressed in embroidered folk costumes, wooden toys, and painted eggs.
-On nearly every corner are violinists or small bands with an open case in front of them, playing mostly classical or folk music, but there is American rock in some places.
+On nearly every corner are violinists or small bands with an open 'tips' case in front of them, playing mostly classical or folk music, but there is American rock in some places.
 Hungarians are mostly small farmers.
 A fifth of the population lives in Budapest, and the nation is changing quickly to join the EU in 2004.
 Awhile after, they might use the euro.

 Thursday my plan was to go to the art gallery, but it was closed for the Emperor of Japan’s visit, which would explain all those white flags with red circles lining the bridge!
 Besides, it poured cats and dogs.
 I read and swam.
 I went to museums Friday on Castle Hill and regret that I never got to see more museums, art performances, the huge synagogue, or the famed mosaic baths in the Gellert Hotel.
-(On Gellert Hill, named after the bishop saint who was rolled down the hill in a barrel, into the Danube.)
+(On Gellert Hill, named after the bishop saint who was rolled down the hill in a barrel right into the Danube.)

 The nation is about 70% Catholic and 1% Jewish, and Estergom is the local “Rome,” with a massive domed classical cathedral dominating the hill.
 Enormous columns line the pedimented front porch, and the interior is huge and spacious, in the shape of a domed Greek cross.
 Once the capitol for 250 years, Estergom was the birthplace of St. Stephen, the first king, crowned on Christmas, 1000.
 (There are endless statues and paintings of him.)
 Five mountain ranges can be seen from the rise, they say, but the fog that day could’ve hidden the Empire State Building.